woshidaxian/some-note/SQL/node_sequelize/sequelize.md

     protocol: 'string', /* default tcp; The protocol of the relational database. 链接协议 */
     define: 'object', /* default options for model definitions. see Model.init. */
     query: 'object', /* default options for sequelize.query */
-    schema: 'string, /* A schema to use */
+    schema: 'string', /* A schema to use */
     set: 'object', /* Default options for sequelize.set */
     sync: 'object', /* Default options for sequelize.sync */
     timezone: 'string', /* The timezone used when converting a date from the database into a JavaScript date */